tiagorangel1/tweetalyzer/README.md

 4. `bun run start`
 5. Server should be running at `localhost:3000`

+### Important: `host` header
-Tweetalyzer requires a `host` header with the contents of `env.CF_HOST_TOKEN` by default.
+Tweetalyzer requires a `host` header with the contents of `env.CF_HOST_TOKEN` by default — this is to prevent attackers with access to your device's IP from bypassing Cloudflare's firewall and DDOS mitigation services.

 If you're on Cloudflare Tunnels, you can set the `host` header to the contents of `env.CF_HOST_TOKEN`, else you can just remove the part of the code that checks this.